akuHoshii/sctv/README.md

 ## 00 — Introduction

-**Hoshi** is a terminal-styled, in-game development toolkit built for private Roblox map development.
-It provides real-time spatial debugging, automated safety systems, movement testing, camera observation, and hitbox analysis through a monospace interface that feels like a developer console rather than a game overlay.
+**Hoshi** is a terminal-styled, in-game development toolkit built specifically for private Roblox map development.
+It provides real-time spatial debugging, automated safety systems, movement testing, camera observation, and hitbox analysis—all through a monospace interface that feels more like a developer console than a game overlay.

-The name *Hoshi* means "star" — a fixed point of reference you can always orient yourself by during chaotic development sessions.
+The name *Hoshi* (星) means "star" in Japanese—a fixed point of reference you can always orient yourself by during chaotic development sessions.

 ```
 $ hoshi --status